-The appraisal will be used in negotiation for acquisition of the property by the State of Alaska.
-The appraisal is a contingent condition of a purchase and sale agreement that has been reached.
+The appraisal will be used in negotiation for acquisition of the property by the State of Alaska, as a donation in conjunction with the purchase by the State of Alaska of the Seal Bay Unit.
+A conditional purchase and sale agreement, including this donation, has been reached.